w3c/wai-tutorials/source/carousels/animations.html.erb.md

   - 2.2.2
 ---

-Provide users with control over animations in carousels.
+Provide users with control over animations in the carousel.
 Pausing animation is essential for people who find movement distracting or who need more time to read.

 ## Add Play/Stop button